 (6) A certificate signed by the Minister specifying the amount of penalty imposed under subsection (3)(c) and that the amount has not been paid is evidence that the amount so specified is payable in accordance with this Act and has not been paid.

-[Section 109K inserted by No. 35 of 2003 s.
+[Section 109K inserted: No. 35 of 2003 s.
 161.]

 Part VI — Ancillary